Neysel/real-time-CHAT-practice/README.md

-### This is a simple chat that works with the help of Firebase
+### This is a simple chat that works using Firebase

-In the project directory, you need to go to folder_name and then:
+In the project directory, you need to go to firebase_google_chat and then:

 ### `npm start`